vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="static-ip"></a>
 ## Set a Static IP Address on the Different Networks ##

-If you specify networks for any or all of the external, management, and client networks, you can deploy the virtual container host so that the virtual container host endpoint VM has a static IP address on those networks.
+If you specify networks for any or all of the public, management, and client networks, you can deploy the virtual container host so that the virtual container host endpoint VM has a static IP address on those networks.

 This example deploys a virtual container host with the following configuration:

 - Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the virtual container host.
-- Directs external, management, and Docker API traffic to network 1, network 2, and network 3 respectively.
+- Directs public, management, and Docker API traffic to network 1, network 2, and network 3 respectively.
 Note that the network names are wrapped in quotes, because they contain spaces.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - Sets a DNS server for use by the virtual container host.
-- Sets a static IP address for the virtual container host endpoint VM on each of the external, management, and client networks.
+- Sets a static IP address for the virtual container host endpoint VM on each of the public, management, and client networks.

 **NOTE**: When you specify a static IP address for the virtual container host on the client network, `vic-machine create` uses this address as the Common Name with which to create auto-generated trusted certificates.
 In this case, full TLS authentication is implemented by default and you do not need to specify any authentication options.